 Healed People Heal Structures & Heal Others

-Her future in academic libraries seemed bright and promising (from the outside).
-In reality however, Naomi was suffering from ongoing experiences of workplace microaggressions.
-Therefore, in December 2024, Naomi made a decision to simply walk away from her role as the Global Black Studies Subject Librarian at her London based institution, and take control of her own destiny.
-Her LinkedIn post about this decision went viral.
+My future in academic libraries seemed bright and promising (from the outside).
+In reality, however, I was suffering from ongoing experiences of workplace microaggressions.
+Therefore, in December 2024, I made a decision to simply walk away from my role as the Global Black Studies Subject Librarian at my London based institution, and take control of my own destiny.
+My LinkedIn post about this decision went viral.

-Now, through her consultancy, Black and Gold Education, Naomi is using her lived work experiences, theoretical expertise in Race and Resistance theories, Decolonial frameworks and Indigenous Knowledge Systems to reshape the future of academic spaces nationally and globally.
+Now, through my two Decolonial consultancies, Black and Gold Education and DIE4ART, I am utilising my lived work experiences, theoretical expertise in Race and Resistance theories, Decolonial frameworks, and Indigenous Knowledge Systems to creatively reshape the future of Society by making decolonial ideas accessible, interesting and appealing to Gen -Z and Gen - Alpha especially.

-To uplift and protect marginalised identities from microaggressions and the insidious layers of organisational, racism(s) that led her to experience the following illnesses and dis-ease :
+To uplift and protect marginalised identities from microaggressions and the insidious layers of organisational racism(s) that led me to experience the following illnesses and dis-ease when I was working in academia:

 Black and gold Education is an acronym for: